DevMountain/simulation-2/README.md

 4) Inside your component folder create a folder for each component you will be using (Dashboard, House, Wizard, and Header)
 5) Inside each of these folders create a Javascript file named the same thing.
 Make sure to capitalize the first letter!
 6) Create a simple class component in the Dashboard and Wizard files.
 For now just return a div containing the component's name from the render method.
-7) Create a functional component (created with the function keyword) in the Header and Product files.
+7) Create a functional component (created with the function keyword) in the Header and House files.
 For now just return a div containing the component's name.
 8) Now render the Dashboard, Wizard, and Header components in App.
 9) Render the House component inside Dashboard.
 10) Create a route.js file inside the src folder.
 We will use this for our routing later.